After a decision, further steps can be taken in certain circumstances.

 Not every option will apply to every decision, and there are usually timelines associated with each decision.

-If you believe there is an error in the decision, you may apply to the Court of Queen's Bench.
+If you believe there is an error in the decision, you may apply to the Court of King's Bench.
 The Court reviews how and why the Appeals Commission reached its decision.

-An application to the Court of Queen's Bench must be made within six months of the decision date.
+An application to the Court of King's Bench must be made within six months of the decision date.

 The Appeals Commission cannot provide any legal advice with respect to court applications.
 We encourage you to seek legal advice before proceeding with this option.